patrinoua/work-in-tech/README.md

 # Tips for Jobs!

 ### 0. Know What you are looking for
 Write a paragraph where you describe your Dream Job.
 Then also make a list of points that are important to you.
-On every Interview write down the facts of these points you learned from the Interview and in the end come up with a general rating.
+On every Interview write down the facts of these points you learned from the Interview, rate them (I use a 1-5 stars system, where 1 is very bad and 5 is excellent) and in the end come up with a general rating.

 Example bullets could be